Shawn-gitman/Goblin_Game/README.md

 # Goblin_Game

  GoblinGame is the simple application developed within pygame.
 This application is based on high-level programming language, Python.
-The reasons for using python are
+The advantages of using python are
 * Improved productivity
 * Interpreted language
 * Dynamically typed